Nitrogen Cycle in A Fish Tank

 This cycling method is loved by many because you can effectively convert your aquarium into a natural ecosystem, both visually and biologically.

-Instead of setting up an aquarium with little or no fish, you instantly add some live aquarium plants.
+Instead of setting up an aquarium with little or no fish, you instantly add some live aquarium plants (Check our article for the aquarium planting guide).
 The prime focus is on growing them using good fertilizers, substrate, and under good lighting.

 Some microbiologists even claim that water plants effectively take in much more nitrogen waste compared to bacteria.
 Besides, the roots and leaves also contribute some useful bacteria.